List of Coronation Street characters introduced in 2025

 Coronation Street is a British soap opera first broadcast on ITV on 9 December 1960.
-This is a list of characters that will make their first appearance in 2025.
+This is a list of characters that made their first appearance in 2025.
 The first character to appear in January was Mandy Waring (Rebecca Atkinson), a prison guard who had a brief relationship with Rob Donovan (Marc Baylis) and helped him escape from prison.
 She was followed by Brie Benson (Jessica Ellis), the cellmate of Lauren Bolton (Cait Fitton), and Steven Poyser (Samuel James).
 A new family consisting of Lou (Farrel Hegarty) and Mick Michaelis (Joe Layton) debuted in February.
 They were followed in March by Lou's son Brody (Ryan Mulvey), who is cellmate of Dylan Wilson (Liam McCheyne).
 Later in March, Theo Silverton (James Cartwright) arrived as a new love interest for Todd Grimshaw (Gareth Pierce) and Laila Bailey, the daughter of Dee Dee Bailey (Channique Sterling Brown) and Joel Deering (Calum Lill).
 In April, Wes Fuller (Kevin Finn) made his first appearance, followed by Danielle Silverton (Natalie Anderson), the wife of Theo.
 Carl Webster, the half-brother of Kevin (Michael Le Vell) and Debbie Webster (Sue Devaney), also made his first appearance in April 2025.
 Additionally, several other characters appeared throughout the year.

 Mandy Waring

 Mandy Waring, played by Rebecca Atkinson, is a prison guard who appeared in scenes with Rob Donovan (Marc Baylis) and Matty Radcliffe (Seamus McGoff).
 She first appeared on 13 January 2025.
 Upon her first appearance, she was held hostage by Matty alongside Rob and his son, Bobby Crawford (Jack Carroll), who was visiting him.
 A source said: "Rebecca is a hugely talented actress and she's a great addition to the cast.
 She's joined for a short stint and will be on screen for a few months while the storyline she's involved with plays out."
 This was Atkinson's second role in Coronation Street after playing Stephanie Mills in 2002.

+On 24 February 2026, it was announced that Mandy had a baby with Rob named Connie who is left on the doorstep of Rob's half-sister Carla Connor (Alison King) and Lisa Swain (Vicky Myers).
+A source told Digital Spy: "Carla's brother Rob had a fling with a prison guard called Mandy.
+Baby Connie is a result of that ill-fated fumble behind bars – which makes her Carla's niece.
+Little Connie's grandmother is heading into hospital for a while, so is sneakily trying to leave the tot with Carla to babysit and flee before she can refuse."